 For the safety of your guests and the cleanliness of the church and grounds, we do not allow the use of rice, bird seeds, confetti, bubbles, flower petals, and/or anything else that might be potential hazards for your guests.
 Additionally, we ask that Limousine Company review our Responsibility Agreement with regard to your first toast and the bottle cork.Top

 Rest before Wedding Day

-We wish to celebrate every wedding ceremony in a very spiritual way so that your family and guests will always recall how uniquely blessed they felt for you during this wedding ceremony.
+We wish to celebrate every wedding ceremony in a very spiritual way so that your family and guests will always recall how uniquely blessed they felt during your wedding ceremony.
 Therefore, we invite all involved in the wedding party to rest well the day before the ceremony.
 Accordingly, enjoy the wedding ceremony and the reception in their proper manner.Top

 Arrive on time on your wedding day

 Our weddings are well planned, well-rehearsed, and scheduled with sufficient time; therefore, the wedding party, parents, bride and invited guests must arrive on time for the wedding ceremony.
 All wedding ceremonies begin and end with ample time.
 Please realize that we may very well have multiple sacramental celebrations in church on a given day.
 Please read the Timeliness Agreement carefully.
 Important: Every wedding ceremony is assigned one hour and 15 minutes; this includes, the wedding ceremony itself followed by the photo session.Top

 Immediately after the ceremony, two witnesses will be asked to sign the church marriage certificate and/or the civil marriage license.
 The priest or deacon will sign the marriage license as well.Top

 Wedding rehearsals are assigned on either the Wednesday or Thursday before the wedding date.
 Please contact Mr. del Sol and make the appropriate arrangements.Top

 How do our parents fit into our parish wedding preparations?